 Elvis Tupelo Driving Tour

 Lastly, there’s the Elvis Tupelo Driving Tour which you can do self-guided.
-If you’ve got a car, you can visit many of the places Elvis visited in his younger days.
+If you’ve got a rental car, you can visit many of the places Elvis visited in his younger days.
 This includes Johnnie’s Drive-In, Mud Creek Swimming Hole, and Lyric Theatre.

 If you can’t drive, you can also do a self-guided tour by bicycle.
 Just make sure you allow more time.